Fieldwork

 Room and Board Arrangements:

-Accommodation*: In the family-run Yria Hotel near the historical center of the town of Zakynthos (Zante), in comfortable rooms with two to four beds (bathrooms with shower and WC, TV, 24-hour room service, lockers, hairdryers, LAN plugin connection, a/c and a fridge).
+Accommodation*: In the family-run Yria Hotel near the historical center of the town of Zakynthos (Zante), in comfortable rooms with two beds (bathrooms with shower and WC, TV, 24-hour room service, lockers, hair dryers, A/C and a fridge).
 Laundry service and free Wi-Fi are available at the hotel.
-Participants are not expected to bring any additional equipment, bedclothes or towels.
-Single rooms are available upon request for the supplement of 150 EUR per week.
-Staying an extra day at the hotel costs 45 EUR (per night per person).
+Participants are not expected to bring any additional equipment, bedclothes, or towels.
+Single rooms are available upon request for an additional 260 EUR.
+Staying an extra day at the hotel costs 75 EUR (per night per person).

 *Subject to change.
 May be substituted with similar level accommodation.

 Meals: The reimbursement payment covers only breakfast.
 Lunches and dinners are not included.
-The prices of the inexpensive and mid-ranged restaurants vary between 10 - 20 Euros for a three-course menu.
+The prices of inexpensive and mid-range restaurants range from 10 to 20 Euros for a three-course menu.

 Academic Credit: